dimitris-filippatos/dimitris-filippatos/README.md

 - 👋 Hi, I’m dimitris-filippatos, a front end software engineer!
 - 👀 I’m interested in writting clean code and love to learn!
 - 🌱 I’m currently learning programming languages in order to create user-friendly web pages.
-- 💞️ I’m looking to collaborate on an environment that will help me progress into a full-stack role.
+- 💞️ I’m looking to collaborate on an environment that will give me the chance to advance and grow my career.

 <!---
 dimitris-filippatos/dimitris-filippatos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.